JonasGeiping/breaching/README.md

 This repository implements two main components.
 A list of modular attacks under `breaching.attacks` and a list of relevant use cases (including server threat model, user setup, model architecture and dataset) under `breaching.cases`.
 All attacks and scenarios are highly modular and can be customized and extended through the configuration at `breaching/config`.

 ### Installation
-Either download this repositor (including notebooks and examples) directly using `git clone ` or install the python package via `pip install breaching` for easy access to key functionality.
+Either download this repository (including notebooks and examples) directly using `git clone` or install the python package via `pip install breaching` for easy access to key functionality.

 Because this framework covers several use cases across vision and language, it also accumulates a kitchen-sink of depedencies.
 The full list of all dependencies can be found at `environment.yml`, but is not installed by default.
 Install these as necessary (for example install huggingface packages only if you are interested in language applications).